 We run a monthly webinar series to help women strengthen and grow their businesses, find peer-to-peer support, and build our community.
 You're invited to join us!

-*All webinars will be on Fridays at 11 am (PDT)/ 2 pm (EDT) and will begin with a short yoga session led by Office Yoga.
+All webinars take place on Fridays at 11 am (PDT)/ 2 pm (EDT) and begin with a short yoga session led by Office Yoga.

 Would you like to present to the group?
 Fill out this form for consideration.

 Sign Up to Get the Updates about Upcoming Webinars

 Join Future State CEO, Shannon Adkins and Ellevate Network CEO, Kristy Wallace, for a virtual fireside chat.
 The discussion will dig into Shannon's business learnings including business scaling and growth, change management, leading with conviction, and the recent acquisition of her business by Accenture in 2021.